Try the Spritz Veneziano, a bubbly and refreshing Italian cocktail! It pairs Prosecco with Italian bitter liqueur and club soda.

 Aperol tastes lightly sweet, bitter, and balanced, with notes of herbs and citrus.
 It has a fairly low alcohol content (22 proof or 11% ABV).
 Its flavor is much more approachable than ultra-bitter Campari, which can be polarizing.

 More Aperol cocktails?
-Try the Paper Plane, Naked and Famous, or this sweet tart Aperol Cocktail.
+Try the Paper Plane, Naked and Famous, the Spaghett, or this sweet tart Aperol Cocktail.

 Other Italian amari: Campari, Cynar and more